Falcon Update 2015

-During the nesting season, MGE regularly posts video clips of the falcons inside a nesting box atop the Blount power plant.
-Click the 2014 Season link to see video clips from this season.
+During the nesting season, MGE regularly posts images of the falcons inside a nesting box atop the Blount power plant.
+Unlike past years when we posted video clips, MGE is posting photos of the nesting pair due to video feed problems.

 MGE's Falcon History